 You are going to copy the formula from cell J10 to the relevant cells in the same TOTAL column (cells J14 thru J23).
-You will start by copying the formula to the clipboard.
-Then you will paste it into the first of the cells (J14) where you want the formula duplicated.
-Finally you will tell Excel to "fill down" a copy of the formula to the remainder of the relevant cells in the column-one for each student in the roster.
+You'll start by copying the formula to the clipboard.
+Then you'll paste it into the first of the cells (J14) where you want the formula duplicated.
+Finally, you will tell Excel to "fill down" a copy of the formula to the remainder of the relevant cells in the column-one for each student in the roster.
+Here are the steps to follow to complete this task.